Chinchillas make a variety of sounds.

 All chinchillas are different, so the sound could just mean nothing.
 But you do want to ensure that your pet is comfortable and appears to be acting normal.
 You might also consider a brief call to a vet to double-check.

-If it was me, I would always rather be safe than sorry in these kinds of situations with my pets.
+Nevertheless, if it was me, I would always rather be safe than sorry in these kinds of situations with my pets.
+If you notice any unusual behavior, like your chinchilla not moving but breathing anyway when it usually does not do this, call your vet.

 Next, I want to dive into some of the specific sounds and explain more about what they will actually sound like.